-There’s no thrill in easy sailing when the skies are clear and blue, there’s no joy in merely doing things which any one can do.
-But there is some satisfaction that is mighty sweet to take, when you reach a destination that you thought you’d never make.
+There’s no thrill in easy sailing when the skies are clear and blue; there’s no joy in merely doing things that anyone can do.
+But there is some satisfaction that is mighty sweet to take when you reach a destination that you thought you’d never make.

 Today was not only a momentous day but also quite a sad one as well.
 Watch team two started our day at midnight when we took the deck for our final watch of the semester.
 It was quite an amazing four hours and a great way to end it.
 We saw the moon set as a deep orange color, then watched as millions of stars became visible, not to mention there were amazing bioluminescent in the water.
 We chatted for hours about our time on Argo and how amazing it was that we were actually about to be in Cape Town and the distance we had traveled.
 It was sixty days ago – my first time being skipper, and it was departure day from Bali when we first entered the Indian Ocean, and then thirty days ago, we were departing Mauritius for the final long leg of the trip.
 On our last hour of watch, the lighthouse on Cape Point came closer, and the mountains of Cape Town were visible through the backscatter of light.
 It was an amazing view and realization during the last few minutes of our watch as we changed course and had officially rounded the Cape of Good Hope.
 About an hour later, as the sun began to rise, many students were woken up to come and witness the beautiful scenery.
 Talk about speechless.